Children in conflict

 In protecting children, who have known violence throughout their lives, peacekeepers can break the cycle of violence and lay the foundations for durable peace.

 Conflicts disproportionately affect children.
-Many are subject to abductions, rape, military recruitment, killing, maiming, and numerous forms of exploitation.
+Many are subject to abductions, military recruitment, killing, maiming, and numerous forms of exploitation children.

 How is UN Peacekeeping protecting children?

 We carry out a range of work, including:

 Negotiating with armed groups